AronFreyr/notemaster/README.md

 * Help site for the wiki (preferably as a link in the header bar)
 * Create a parser that can hyperlink from text to documents.
     * Allow the parser to insert html code tags to make Java code pretty.
+* Possibility to display code in a special block that is not ugly in documents.
+* Image integration